andresribeiro/ciara-docs/deploying.md

 ## Updating configurations

-Whenever you are updating your firewall rules, environment variables or any other configuration, all you need to do is run the following command in your terminal:
+For changes on the proxy, please check [Updating Proxy Configuration](/proxy.html#updating-proxy-configuration).
+For firewall rules, environment variables or any other configuration, all you need to do is run the following command in your terminal:

 ```bash
 ciara deploy